Russell-Waterhouse/blog/content/post/testing.md

 Almost everything runs super fast, and the parts that don't run super fast I run in CI, so they run on every release, but I'm never waiting for things to complete.

+When APIs that I'm using change under me, my tests start to fail immediately.

+If I oopsy something, my tests catch regressions.

+My integration and E2E tests don't care very much about implementation details, so refactoring doesn't produce a ton of failing tests.

+I always have at least a little bit of a grip on what the user experience is, because my E2E tests are acting as the user does.

+If external services that I depend on start to degrade, my integration tests will catch that.
+I can take that knowledge and migrate away.

 Everything about it feels really nice, and has been well worth the of effort that it takes to get it all set up.